Amazon layoffs to hit 18,000 people

 “Companies that last a long time go through different phases,” he continued.
 “They’re not in heavy people expansion mode every year.”

-Amazon, like many tech companies, had been hinting at its intent to cut costs and slim down ahead of the job cuts.
+Amazon, like many tech companies, had been hinting at its intent to cut costs and slim down before the job cuts.
 It froze hiring for corporate roles and ended some experimental projects, including some robots, a virtual travel experience and a video device for kids.
 It told investors in October it was “taking actions to tighten our belts.”

 In November, when investors heard Amazon was working on a cost-cutting review, the company’s stock jumped 12.5% to $96.99 a share, reversing a weekslong slide.